Swap Execution Facilities

 CVA (Credit Valuation Adjustment)

-Middle Office prepares template for ongoing calculation of accruals and the client’s “static data” by which the client is known:
+- Middle Office prepares a template for ongoing calculation of accruals and the client’s “static data” by which the client is known:

-If contract is under ISDA Master Agreement, Give-up Agreement, etc.
+- If a contract is under ISDA Master Agreement, Give-up Agreement, etc.

 Email & Intranet Instant Message

 - Email transaction require the same process as phone post-trade.